Weather News

 The National Weather Service has confirmed that two tornadoes touched down in Kentucky during a recent overnight severe weather event.

 Tornado damage was confirmed in Hart and Ohio counties.
-The NWS also found straight-line wind damage up to 80 mph in Green County.
+The NWS also found straight-line wind damage in Green, Harrison and Oldham counties.

 Power outages across the state